EmperorE6/RickAndMortyTask/README.md

 1. How to open my project and view it in bash script write these commands:
-   "git clone https://github.com/EmperorE6/RickAndMortyTask.git" and then write on terminal "cd RickAndMortyTask" to access the project folder Then go install the dependencies by writting in terminal "npm install" and then write:
+   "git clone https://github.com/EmperorE6/RickAndMortyTask.git" and then write on terminal "cd RickAndMortyTask" to access the project folder.
+   Then go install the dependencies by writting in terminal "npm install" and then write
    "npm start" to start the project
    Hope this helps.